butttcoin/ButtCoinV2/source/readme.md

 - The whitelist is the list to be used by the sub-contracts communicating with other sub-contracts.

+- We are also keeping a track of the amount of the gas that was spent on this contract, so we can divide it by the number of circulating coins and derive the bottom market price.

 ### Main differences, v1.0 versus v2.0